mgmonteleone/python-atlasapi/README.rst

 Python Bindings for the Atlas Public API

-This project intends to create a fairly opinionated set of bindings for the Atlas Public API which makes interacting with the Atlas using Python easier.
+This project intends to create a fairly opinionated set of bindings for the Atlas Public API which makes interacting with Atlas using Python easier.
 The API makes extensive use of enums and other helper type objects to take some of the guess work of administering Atlas clusters with Python.

 In most cases objects will be returned based upon the structure of the json returned but the API Endpoints.
 These objects